VMM Short Term Volunteering: A Memorable and Addictive Experience

 VMM Volunteer Preparation and Take-Aways

 As well as the VMM Short Term Programme‘s accommodation and flexibility to find a suitable placement at short notice to utilise both Noel and Eileen’s skills set, they also found the VMM pre-departure training to be invaluable.
 Any apprehensions they may have had were allayed, their expectations were grounded in reality and they were orientated in VMM’s ethos of sharing and partnership with the organisation and community they would be joining as guests, and which subsequently made their volunteering experience unforgettable.
 It also wasn’t all one-way traffic in terms of sharing of knowledge and expertise.
-While in Kenya, in addition to sharing his knowledge, Noel also learned about the cultivation of new crops which we don’t grown in Ireland, such as cassava, pawpaw and the many different types of bananas for all occasions.
+While in Kenya, in addition to sharing his farming knowledge, Noel also learned about the cultivation of new crops which we don’t grown in Ireland, such as cassava, pawpaw and the many different types of bananas for all occasions.
 Eileen shared her knowledge of yoga and meditation as therapies in healthcare settings and in return learned about HIV/AIDS medication and care.
-However, it was not only in their professional capacities that both learned from their new community and reflected on culture, community and life, wherever that may be: “pamoja” – we are one/together (Swahili).
+However, it was not only in their professional capacities that both learned from their new community.
+They also reflected on culture, community and life, wherever that may be: encapsulated in the commonly used mantra of “pamoja” – we are one/together (Swahili).

 Living with Their New Communities: Volunteers Reflect on the Sustainable Development Goals (SDGs)